jajunk/LightHouseLinuxMasterMDFiles/12 - Linux Networking Configuration and Troubleshooting/Configuring VPNs and Tunnels.md

-## Configuring VPNs and tunnels on Linux Mint can enhance your privacy and security.
-Here’s a step-by-step guide to help you set up a VPN and create tunnels:
+# Configuring VPNs and tunnels on Linux Mint can enhance your privacy and security

-### Setting Up a VPN
+## Setting Up a VPN

 1. **Install OpenVPN and Network Manager Plugin**:
    - Open a terminal and run: